Yale-BIM/f21-assignments/assignment-1/README.md

     ```

     e.
 Draw the outline of a red circle on the image.
 The position of the center of the circle
-    should match the position of the projected moving object in the image.
+    should match the position of the projected moving object in the image, such that as
+    the object moves, the projected circle also moves.
 Make
     the radius of the circle 15 pixels, and its outline 3 pixels wide.

     ```python